neonmik/Wave-Machine-Firmware/README.md

     + Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
 ADSR/pitch. will also allow for better multicore support

 + Arp functionality bug fixes:
+    + Bugfix: fixed bug in Arp noter removal logic that cause strange behaviour and a comile warning.
     + Arp can't keep up if at high speeds (above 1/16, or 1/32)...
 ONLY while on arp page:- MUST but the update of the controls is causing an issue, need to add multicore mailbox/greater issue of unstable controls...
     + When the range is set to anything above 0 only the first octave of the arp has proper release - think it's to do with the note_clear function in the oscillator (definitely was)
     + fix control for preset/pagination - currently persists between presets no matter of the state of the new preset.